 Volunteering for a Committee

-NCSEA SEA members may apply for committee positions throughout the year using the online Volunteer Application found here.
+NCSEA SEA members may apply for committee positions throughout the year using the online Volunteer Application.
 Most committees admit new members on a rolling basis while others add members only once per year.
 Once submitted, the application will be reviewed to confirm Member Organization/SEA membership and then forwarded to the committee chair(s) for review.
 Please expect a response within 30 days.

-To be a NCSEA Committee Member, you must be a member of an SEA.
+To be an NCSEA Committee Member, you must be a member of a SEA.

 The Committee or Subcommittee Chair for which you are applying will work with you to determine your type of committee membership.

-Member Only DocumentsUsers must login to the Online Portal to view the following documents.
+Members-Only DocumentsUsers must log in to the Online Portal to view the following documents.

-The Basic Education Committee seeks to determine and promote the core curriculum that should be offered to, and required of, structural engineering students.
+The APP Committee seeks to determine and promote the core curriculum that should be offered to, and required of, structural engineering students.

-The Code Advisory Committees operate as seven separate subcommittees, structured to work with Model Code and Standards issues and activities.
+The Code Advisory Committees operate as five separate subcommittees, structured to work with Model Code and Standards issues and activities.